 Use points to upgrade to business or first

-It may seem obvious, but learning how to earn and deploy airline points is the ticket to more comfortable travel for tall travelers.
+It may seem obvious, but learning how to earn and deploy airline points is the ticket to more comfortable travel for tall travelers—as well as to the hope of getting any decent sleep.
 Save your points for business or first-class seats on long-haul flights.
 And get smart; there are plenty of excellent resources focused on how to maximize your points.
 Flying in business or first class is not only in the purview of the rich or Insta-famous traveler.

 Ultimately, if armed with some practice, politeness, and good luck, there is a very real possibility that tall travelers can have a comfortable flying experience.